amatgil/Fractals/README.md

 ```bash
 cargo run --release && convert atlas.pbm atlas.png && gwenview atlas.png
 ```

-It is recommended that you use [this workaround in `.cargo/config.toml`](https://github.com/rust-lang/cargo/issues/2078) to authenticate in order to download the image drawing library (that I also wrote).

 This will save an appropriately named file with a `.pbm` extension, conver it into a png using`ImageMagick` and open it with `gwenview` (both programs must be installed for the commands to work).